 - After rinsing the motorcycle with a gentle spray of water, allow it to dry thoroughly. - Remove the closure of the exhaust system.

 Danger of accidents Moisture and dirt impair the brake system.

-- Brake carefully several times to dry out and remove dirt from the brake linings and the brake discs. - After cleaning, ride the vehicle a short distance until the engine warms up.
+Brake carefully several times to dry out and remove dirt from the brake linings and the brake discs.